Sex education in Czech schools: What I've learned as an expat parent

 Between this early introduction to anatomy and Zdeněk Miler’s Little Mole picture book, with its crude yet cute rendering of rabbit conception and delivery, it seemed like my kids had far more opportunities to learn about the human body at school than their American cousins.
 (In Michigan, where I grew up, schools send parents a waiver allowing them to excuse their kids from sex ed entirely.)

-Despite this vivid portrayal, since we've hit the tween years, I found myself clarifying to the girls some of the more nuanced “gray areas” about exactly how the sperm gets to the egg (and that lasers don’t factor in).
-My oldest daughter, now 12, recently approached me with a look of confusion and mild terror.
+Despite this vivid portrayal, since we’ve hit the tween years, I’ve found myself clarifying to my girls some of the more nuanced “gray areas” about exactly how the sperm gets to the egg (and that lasers don’t factor in).
+Recently, my oldest daughter, now 12, approached me with a look of confusion and mild terror.

 She had heard something at school that made her question her understanding that sex was just for making babies.
-When I explained that people did it for other reasons, like pleasure and love in the best of circumstances, she was appalled.
+She was appalled when I explained that people did it for other reasons, like pleasure and love in the best of circumstances.
 “Does my teacher do it?
 Oh God, do you and Dad do it?”
-Clearly, something was missing.
+Clearly, something in both my approach as well the school's seemed to be lacking.

-Half of Czech kids have learned nothing about sex
+Half of Czech kids haven’t learned anything about sex

 This lack of clarity isn’t just anecdotal.
 A 2020 report from the Czech Secondary School Union highlighted how the curriculum is often underdeveloped, with nearly half of students claiming they hadn’t learned anything meaningful about sex in school.
 This inconsistency is compounded by the fact that schools here have considerable discretion in what they teach about sex—it often depends on individual teachers’ comfort levels.